Home Compare PAH3.DE vs RACE.MI

 Porsche Automobil Holding vs Ferrari N.V.: Which Stock Looks Stronger in 2026?

-Porsche Automobil SE holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+Porsche Automobil SE leads structurally, with profitability as the clearest single gap between the two profiles.
 Ferrari still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.